 “If the user experience is the body, and the content is the blood through the bloodstream, then a platform like Coveo is the central nervous system for us.”

 A great search experience is as good as the content made available through it.
 Start by thinking about what content the audiences who use your site need and want.
-Whether product catalog, blogs, PowerPoints, Slack conversations, knowledge articles, or more, you’ll want to know where that content lives.
+Leave no folder and data source untapped.

 Create a unified index

-Once your content sources are identified, index them.
 Don’t stop at simple federated search, as this will impact the relevance your search platform can serve to your site visitors.

 With a unified index, content isn’t just compared against other content in that repository.
-It can be ranked against the entirety of the content available to the user.

 Determine search hubs

-The most essential SERP feature to place on that search hub is a search box.
 Visitors can easily become confused and frustrated when they can’t find what they’ve naturally come to expect on a website.
-A good rule of thumb are search boxes that fit 27 characters.
+A good rule of thumb is to make sure the search box fits 27 characters.

 Consider the entirety of your visitor journey to understand the different touch points where your audience will go for information.